-Web apps built with Apps Script can be distributed in the Google Apps Marketplace, where Google Apps domain administrators can find, install and authorize them for all or some users in their domains.
+Web apps built with Apps Script can be distributed in the G Suite Marketplace, where G Suite domain administrators can find, install and authorize them for all or some users in their domains.

 This section lists a number of considerations and details that you should address when you distribute a web app.

 Team ownership of the web app

 If you are building the web app as part of a team, think carefully about which account you want to publish from.
 Collaborating with Team Drives is recommended.
 Alternatively, you may wish to create a common team account to serve as the owner of the script project.
 Avoid situations where you lose access to your add-on's code and console settings because a member of your team left your organization.

 Web apps deployed in one domain cease to function if their ownership changes to a Team Drive or account in a different domain.
 This can be corrected by having the new owner or collaborator redeploy the web app in the new domain.
 Alternatively, if the web app is moved back to its original domain the web app will start functioning again for that domain without redeploying.

 Prior to distributing, you should:

 - Ensure your web app is in good working order and is complete — works in progress should not be published.

 - Make sure the web app meets the requirements for web apps.